kimjoar/pacman/readme.md

 * **In build mode**, all files are processed and all assets are packed, producing a directory that can be uploaded to your server.

-Pacman also has built-in support for deploying via rsync, meaning that only changed files are uploaded to your server, making deploying large sites fast as well.
+Pacman also has built-in support for deploying via `rsync`.

+With `rsync` you can deploy your site by only uploading those files which have changed.
+Fast!

-## Usage
+### Usage

     Usage: pacman [options]